EIDA/wfc-consistency/README.md

 Simply execute the script with the desired options **after** changing the paths and URLs just below import statements into the script according to your system.

+For example, the below line will execute the script to find inconsistencies from the beginning of 2010 until the end of 2022.

+'''
+./check_consistency.py -s 2010 -e 2022
+'''

 #### delete_superfluous.py
 This is a script used for removing WFCatalog entries with files that do not exist in both the EIDA FDSN station output and the node's archive.

-The script reads these files from from the table `remove_from_wfcatalog` of the `inconsistencies_results.db` sqlite3 database file, which is produced by executing the `check_consistency.py` script.
+The script reads these files from from the table `remove_from_wfcatalog` of the `inconsistencies_results.db` SQLite database file, which is produced by executing the `check_consistency.py` script.

 Simply execute the script **after** ensuring that the Mongo client -below import statements into the script- is set according to your system.